ai-da-SNA/ai-da-SNA.github.io/README.md

 The *radar_chart_generator* folder contains the code necessary to generate radar charts for new tools evaluations.

+### Making TOP 5 and Tools reviews

+The *tools_tables_generator* folder contains the code necessary to generate the tables and tools collection review.

 ## TOP 5 Tools

 ### Total(C4) metric